Academic Policies, Procedures and Resources

 HBU students may participate in the Army Reserve Officers Training Corps unit at the University of Houston.
 The cross-enrollment program is an arrangement between the student and the Military Science Department at the University of Houston.

 Academic credits are posted to the student’s transcript records at HBU.
 Underclassmen spend 3-5 hours a week in class and leadership lab.
 The Army ROTC prepares selected College students for positions of responsibility in the active Army and its reserve components.
 It enables a student to earn a commission as an officer at the same time he earns an academic degree in a field of his choice.
 The ROTC program prepares the individual to pursue either a military or a civilian career.
 Tuition is charged for these courses at the current HBU undergraduate tuition rate.
 Two- and three-year ROTC scholarships are available.
-Veterans may enroll directly into the Advanced Course, and there is a two-year program for those students completing their second year of studies.
+Veterans may enroll directly into the Advanced Course if they have 60 credit hours remaining.
+After commissioning you will incur a military obligation.
+You must compete for active duty; it is not guaranteed but you can commission into the Reserves or National Guard.

 Interested students should contact the Army ROTC Unit (HBU.edu/ContactMSCI).